Aderemi02/alx-system_engineering-devops/0x00-shell_basics/README.md

 10. The tenth script: Deleting a folder
 	- rm -r: this is used in deleting a folder from a directory

+11. The eleventh script: moving from a directory one step back
+	- cd -: This is used to move to the prevous directory.